 Condition requirement Means of monitoring during period under review Compliance achieved?
 1. Provision of design plans Plans received by Council and approved in 1996 Yes 2.
 Construction and maintenance in accordance with documentation N/A 3.
 Passage of fish not to be obstructed Not observed to be obstructing fish during period under review, assessed during surface water sample collection Yes 4.
 Notification prior to and after maintenance Yes 5.
-Timing of works Works undertaken during low flows Yes 6.
-Adopt best practicable option to prevent or minimise adverse effects Liaison with the Company and inspection of diffuser Yes
+Timing of works No maintenance during period under review Yes 6.
+Adopt best practicable option to prevent or minimise adverse effects Liaison with the Company and inspection of diffuser Yes 7.
+Riverbed disturbance and reinstatement N/A 8.
+Removal of structure when no longer required N/A